-If you owe back taxes to the Internal Revenue Service (IRS), you might be feeling the financial strain of this debt.
-In some cases, taxpayers are unable to repay their debts and find themselves in situations where they must file for bankruptcy to wipe the slate clean and start over.
+If you owe back taxes to the Internal Revenue Service (IRS), you might be feeling the financial strain of this obligation.
+In some cases, taxpayers are unable to repay their outstanding balances and find themselves in situations where they must file for bankruptcy to wipe the slate clean and start over.
 However, it’s important to know that certain debts are not dischargeable in bankruptcy.

 When you file chapter 13 bankruptcy, one of the first steps is determining which of your obligations are priority versus nonpriority.
 Priority debts are not dischargeable, while nonpriority debts will be treated just like any other general unsecured debt you might have accrued.